pingcap/docs-tidb-operator/en/restore-from-blob-using-job.md

 This document describes how to use [TiDB Lightning](https://docs.pingcap.com/tidb/stable/tidb-lightning-overview/) to restore backup data from Azure Blob Storage to a TiDB cluster.
 TiDB Lightning is a tool for fast full data import into a TiDB cluster.
 This document uses the [physical import mode](https://docs.pingcap.com/tidb/stable/tidb-lightning-physical-import-mode/).
 The following example shows how to restore backup data from Azure Blob Storage to a TiDB cluster.

-## Prepare a Node Pool for TiDB Lightning
+## Prepare a node pool for TiDB Lightning

 You can run TiDB Lightning in an existing node pool or create a dedicated node pool.
 The following command example shows how to create a new node pool.
 Replace the variables as needed: